 Conscientious efforts are necessary to ensure that underrepresented librarians' involvement, contributions, and leadership roles in professional organizations, committees, task forces, and other activities focusing on underrepresented groups are neither trivialized or dismissed, but are accordingly regarded, encouraged, and supported as being as significant and as prestigious as participation in other types of organizations (Beaudin et. al, 1990).
 The special skills and contributions of underrepresented librarians to these activities are invaluable and should be recognized for their importance.
 Often such activities are a primary avenue for underrepresented librarians' professional growth, development, and contribution.
-By committing to a common goal of uplifting all librarians to thrive, libraries allow BIPOC workers to live authentically and bring their unique and creative perspectives to meet organizational and user community needs.
-According to Shearer and Chiewphasa (2021), "Imagining spaces where BIPOC staff thrive is forthrightly an appreciation of what can happen when power dynamics are redistributed more equitably and marginalized voices are amplified to the fullest extent possible.
-Asset-based perspectives allow BIPOC individuals to claim their workplace instead of playing along to performative 'solutions' that fail to engage in meaningful progress and reparations."
+By committing to a common goal of uplifting all librarians to thrive, libraries allow workers from underrepresented communities to live authentically and bring their unique and creative perspectives to meet organizational and user community needs.
+According to Shearer and Chiewphasa (2021), "Imagining spaces where staff from underrepresented communities thrive is forthrightly an appreciation of what can happen when power dynamics are redistributed more equitably and marginalized voices are amplified to the fullest extent possible.
+Asset-based perspectives allow individuals from underrepresented communities to claim their workplace instead of playing along to performative 'solutions' that fail to engage in meaningful progress and reparations."